A beautiful estate on the Roseland in Cornwall with a hidden industrial history

 Here at Trelonk, we have many landscape features that deserve protection and maintenance due to their cultural and historical significance.

-The scheme also us to preserve and protect our hedgerows, woodland and water courses for generations to come.
+The scheme also allows us to preserve and protect our hedgerows, woodland and water courses for generations to come.

 the trelonk bees

 For millennia, bees and other pollinators have busied themselves with the task of ensuring food security and nutrition, as well as maintaining the diverse ecosystems that both plants and animals rely upon for survival.
 One third of all food produced is dependant (in some way, at least) upon pollinators, particularly those plants that produce edible fruits and seeds.

 At Trelonk, not only is it morally incumbent for us to provide for pollinators, but it is also a matter of economics.
 Yields of insect-pollinated crops have been shown to increase by up to 20% following the introduction of pollinators to the crop proximity and by harnessing the power of this association, we believe we can satisfy both our responsibility to provide for insects, as well as our obligation to create a profitable farming enterprise.

 Trelonk is lucky enough to be blessed with a vast array of wildlife, making use of the arable field edges, hedgerows, perimeter woodland and tidal mudflats that are exposed once a day.

 Throughout the year, there is always something to see; whether it is amphibians around the ponds in autumn, rabbits and deer making use of the warmer spring months, butterflies and day flying moths using our hedgerows as flight paths in the summer or farmland birds gratefully utilising our offerings of seed mixtures to help them through the cold winter.